ZER0/bero/README.md

 ### Why "bero"?

-It's a reference to _Yōkai Ningen Bem (妖怪人間ベム Yōkai Ningen Bemu_, translated officially as _Humanoid Monster Bem_), a 1968 Japanise anime that I used to watch when I was a kid.
+It's a reference to _Yōkai Ningen Bem (妖怪人間ベム Yōkai Ningen Bemu_, translated officially as _Humanoid Monster Bem_), a 1968 Japanese anime that I used to watch when I was a kid.
 The main characters were _Bem_, _Bera_ and _Bero_.

 ## Usage